Monday, October 29, 2012

 chocolate mousse, olive oil jelly, coffee soil espresso drizzle I think...

-Quite unfortunately for me and possibly for Esquina, this was the first item that I felt was outstanding.
+This was the first item that I felt was truly outstanding.
 It had gotten till the last item before deep impressions were set.
 The chocolate mouse was rich, smooth and creamy and I liked the bitter aroma in them.

-The olive oil jelly for me was mind blowing in a simple way I hadn't quite anticipated.
-Textually, it reminded me of a very soft pak tong ko (white sugar kueh?).
-They were redolent of the fruity aromas of the oil and was seeped in a very moderated level of sweetness that wasn't excessive nor too little.
+The olive oil jelly was mind blowing in a simple way I hadn't quite anticipated.
+Textually, it reminded me of a very soft pak tong ko (white sugar cake).
+They were redolent of the fruity aromas of the oil and was seeped in a moderated level of sweetness that wasn't excessive or too little.

 I think we like Lolla much better than here.